-Our assessment of the bank's asset risk also reflects the relatively low risk structure of the bank's loan book, limited single-borrower concentrations (with no exposures exceeding 15% of its capital as of June 2024) and conservative underwriting standards along with close regulatory oversight.
+FIBI's Asset Risk is underpinned by the relatively low risk structure of its loan book, limited single-borrower concentrations (with no exposures exceeding 15% of its capital as of the end of 2024) and conservative underwriting standards along with close regulatory oversight.
 These characteristics have translated into low credit costs over past economic cycles, which were lower than most of its domestic peers.
 The average cost of risk in the period 2006-2019 (before the pandemic) was 0.21%.